 GOAL OBJECTIVE STRATEGIES MEASURES 3 3.1 3.1.1 Through investments and partnerships with regional organizations, local jurisdictions and the private sector, provide alternatives to driving alone that connect people to jobs, education and other destinations essential to King County's economic vitality.
 3.1.2 Work with employers to make public transportation products and services more affordable and convenient for employees.
-Transit rides per capita Effectiveness of partnerships Park-and-ride utilization Peak mode share at Commute Trip Reduction (CTR) sites Employer sponsored passes and usage % population at 15 dwelling units per acre within 1⁄4-mile walk access of frequent service 3.2 3.2.1 Expand services to accommodate the region's growing population and serve new transit markets.
+Park-and-ride capacity and utilization (Individually and systemwide) Employees at CTR sites sharing non-drive-alone transportation modes during peak commute hours Employer-sponsored passes and usage All public transportation ridership in King County (rail, bus, Paratransit, Rideshare) Ridership in population/business centers HOV lane passenger miles 3.2 3.2.1 Expand services to accommodate the region's growing population and serve new transit markets.
 3.2.2 Coordinate and develop services and facilities with other providers to create an integrated and efficient regional transportation system.
 3.2.3 Work with transit partners, WSDOT and others to manage park-and-ride capacity needs.
-All public transportation ridership in King County (rail, bus, paratransit, rideshare) Centers ridership Bike rack use 3.3 3.3.1 Encourage land uses, policies, and development that lead to communities that transit can serve efficiently and effectively.
+3.3 3.3.1 Encourage land uses, policies, and development that lead to communities that transit can serve efficiently and effectively.
 3.3.2 Support bicycle and pedestrian access to jobs, services and the transit system.
-3.4.1 Serve centers and other areas of concentrated activity, consistent with Transportation 2040.
+3.4 3.4.1 Serve centers and other areas of concentrated activity, consistent with Transportation 2040.
 4 4.1 4.1.1 Increase the proportion of travel in King County that is provided by public transportation products and services.
-Per capita vehicle miles traveled (VMT) Transit mode share Public transportation energy use per 4.2 4.2.1 Operate vehicles and adopt technology that has the least impact on the environment and maximizes long-term sustainability.
+Per capita vehicle miles traveled (VMT) Transit mode share Average miles per gallon of the Metro bus fleet 4.2 4.2.1 Operate vehicles and adopt technology that has the least impact on the environment and maximizes long-term sustainability.
 4.2.2 Incorporate sustainable design, construction, operating and maintenance practices.
-Public transportation energy use per passenger mile Average miles per gallon (MPG) of the Metro bus fleet Energy use at Metro facilities 5 5.1 5.1.1 Provide service that is easy to understand and use.
-5.1.2 Emphasize customer service in transit operations and workforce training.
-5.1.3 Improve transit speed and reliability.
-Conformance with King County policy on communications accessibility and translation to other languages Customer satisfaction Customer complaints 5.2 5.2.1 Use available tools and new technologies to improve communication with customers.5.2.2 Promote Metro's products and services to existing and potential customers.
-On-time performance by time of day Load factor Utilization of Metro web tools One Regional Card for All (ORCA) usage
+Energy use at Metro facilities/kWh and natural gas used in facilities normalized by area and temperature Total facility energy use Vehicle energy (diesel, gasoline, kWh) normalized by miles Vehicle fuel (diesel, gasoline, kWh) normalized by boardings